 2. Hilti 03482659 SIW 18-A 3/8-Inch CPC 18-volt Cordless Impact Wrench and Impact Resistant Case with 3/8-Inch Square Chuck and Locking Ring

-The HILTI Company makes exceptional equipment and tools backed by a twenty year warranty and use direct sales model.
+The HILTI Company makes exceptional equipment and tools backed by a twenty-year warranty and uses a direct sales model.
 However, they also command a higher price.

-The HILTI three-speed 18 volts impact wrench does not appear to be a brushless model with only 743 inches per pounds of torque.
-It rates as the lowest torque output of any of the high performance impact wrenches out there.
+The HILTI three-speed 18 volts impact wrench does not appear to be a brushless model with only 743 inches per pound of torque.
+It rates as the lowest torque output of any of the high-performance impact wrench out there.

-Out of the box, this power tool provides on its compact designation at 5.8 inches long, 3.7 inches wide, and 8.8 inches high with the battery.
+Out of the box, this power tool provides its compact designation at 5.8 inches long, 3.7 inches wide, and 8.8 inches high with the battery.
 It is not the most compact you’ll see, but it is in the ballpark.
-Its 3-speeds, toggled with a button on the tool base can deliver 531, 973, and 1,550 inch per pounds of torque on a paper.
+Its 3-speeds, toggled with a button on the tool base can deliver 531, 973, and 1,550 inches per pound of torque on paper.

 Where Does This Impact Wrench Fits?